PenguinGit-GV/LowEffortLinkedIn/README.md

 # LowEffortLinkedIn
 Low Effort employee advocacy tool for startups who have employees with LinkedIn disabilities.

+Use Case: Difficulty getting employees outside of marketing to share social media posts.
+Solution: A marketer types /create-post within a slack channel, enters URL of the articl to share, up to 3 variations of the post text, an optional image and sends.
+Other employees ust connect their personal LinkedIn accounts once, then they just click on the Slack-native button, and the post is auto-shared.
+Takes 1 click and they never leave slack.

 See [docs/PLAN.md](docs/PLAN.md) for the feature spec and implementation plan, [docs/SETUP.md](docs/SETUP.md) for the setup + deploy guide (Railway, Slack app, LinkedIn app), and [PRIVACY.md](PRIVACY.md) for the privacy policy.

 ## Local development